cloudbees-days/sda-k8s-best-practices/labs/hibernating-masters/hibernating-masters.md

 # Hibernating Managed Masters

-CloudBees provides a service that allows you to configure Managed Masters to **hibernate** after a specified amount of time if there are no active or scheduled builds.
+CloudBees Core has a feature that allows you to configure Managed Masters to **hibernate** after a specified amount of time if there are no active or scheduled builds.

 ## Enabling Hibernation